Prof Brian Short

 |download vCarddownload vCard to your mobile|

 With BA and Ph.D degrees from the University of London, and having experience of teaching human geography at Central London Polytechnic (now Westminster University), he arrived at Sussex in 1974. as Lecturer in Geography, and was promoted to a Senior lectureship in 1992, a Readership in 1995, and became Professor of Historical Geography in 2000.
 He also held several administrative posts e.g. Admissions tutor, Sub-dean (academic affairs) and Dean of the former School of Cultural and Community Studies 1995-2000.
 He was Geography Head of Department 2001-2004.
 Among several appointments within the counties of Sussex, he has also served as a Board Member for the Sussex Rural Community Council (now Action in Rural Sussex), as a committee member, and latterly chairman, of the Sussex Archaeological Society research committee from 2001, and is a former member of the Sussex Rural Housing Advisory Committee from 1993.
 He is also an invited founder-member of Board of Trustees for the County History Trust (for the Victoria County History) series from 1994, and was appointed as a member of the VCH panel of peer reviewers in 2006.
+He is a member of the editorial advisory board for Landscape History.
 From 1992-98 he was a Countryside Commission nominee serving on the nationally important experimental South Downs Conservation Board.
 He has been a Visiting Fellow at Kellogg College, Oxford, and acted as an MA external examiner for the universities of Lancaster, Leicester, Nottingham, Cambridge, Oxford and Reading, as well as an external PhD examiner for many other universities.
-He retired in September 2009 but continues to research and supervise DPhil students as an emeritus professor.
+He retired in September 2009 but continues to research, write, and supervise PhD students as an emeritus professor.

 Brian Short's main interests are in the fields of British historical and rural geography, together with regional and local history.
 His recent research has centred on the geographical analysis of nineteenth and early-mid twentieth century rural change; the historical landscape of S.E.
 England; and the development of the concept of the 'rural idyll'.
 He directed (with Charles Watkins from Nottingham) a major ESRC-funded project on the National Farm Survey 1941-43 and is currently interested in the theme of state surveillance and the modernisation of British agriculture 1900-1960.
 In September 2002 he convened a national conference, held at West Dean, Sussex, on 'Interdisciplinary approaches to the study of British farming in World War Two' (funded by the British Academy, RGS/IBG and British Agricultural History Society), and the edited volume of the papers from this conference is now published as The front line of freedom: British farming in World War Two (2007).
 He was invited by English Heritage to take part in their 'England's landscape' series, and his volume on SE England was published with the others in the series in 2006.
 His publications number over 70 in total.